-Work on the KM 250 onsite EPC contract activities was temporarily suspended in June following rocket attacks in the area of the construction site and plant and a state of force majeure was declared.
-Subsequent to year end, following enhancement of the security arrangements, Enerflex and its subcontractors have started to remobilize to site and construction activities are now underway.
+Work on the KM 250 onsite EPC contract activities was temporarily suspended in June 2022 following rocket attacks in the area of the construction site and plant and a state of force majeure was declared.
+During the year, following enhancement of the security arrangements, Enerflex and its subcontractors remobilized to site to recommence construction.
+The operator and contractor have discussed the necessary improvements in security arrangements with the Kurdistan Regional Government required for construction activities to fully get underway.
+Three further security incidents occurred at the Khor Mor site in 2023 and early 2024, which did not result in any harm to personnel and only a minimal impact on production operations.